Kenflin/Create_with_VR/README.md

 ### - Modify Smooth Position and Rotation of XR Grab
 ### - Throw and Detach
 ### - Laser throught MagGlass
+### - Fireplace sound Min Distance and MaxDistance Test and change values
+### - Spatialize Reverb and Configuration